khushi08shekhawat/Introduction-/README.md

 ### 💡 About Me

 I enjoy working on hands-on AI projects that not only challenge my technical skills but also allow me to learn about data, patterns, and systems.
 I believe in clear communication, clean code, and continuous iteration.

-When I'm not coding, you’ll find me exploring AI courses, organizing my workflow on Notion, or curating resources on Pinterest for creative inspiration.

 ---